 - Reply to the email with a lengthy response that doesn’t need a response at all

-- Browse social media for 30 minutes while focusing on important work
+- Browse social media for 30 minutes while attempting to focus on important work

-- Host an irrelevant meeting with people to waste everyone’s time
+- Host an irrelevant meeting with coworkers that provides no valuable outcome

-- Attend a meeting I don’t need to attend and that I add no value for
+- Attend a meeting that I add no value towards

 Use the Eisenhower Matrix with a step-by-step approach

-To adopt this proven prioritization framework, we need to perform several steps (one at a time).
+To initially adopt this proven prioritization framework, we need to carry out a step-by-step approach.
 Thereafter, it’s a case of maintaining our new priorities by balancing the current tasks and assigning the new ones.

 Centralize all of our tasks into one location

-To keep things simple, our approach to prioritize tasks begins by listing all of our current workload in a centralized location.
-A simple way to start with this exercise is to use a software tool and create a to-do list.
+To keep things simple, our method to prioritize tasks begins by listing all of our current workload in a centralized location.
+An easy way to start with this exercise is to use a software tool and create a to-do list.
 The software tool is essentially our place for storing all of our tasks.

 A general best practice to follow when performing this exercise is to avoid entering tasks that take us less than 2 minutes to complete.
-Otherwise, it’s a waste of time since we can complete those tasks faster than the time it takes us to enter and categorize them into our software tool.
+Otherwise, it’s inefficient since we can complete those tasks faster than the time it takes us to enter and categorize them into our software tool.

 Prioritize tasks one by one according to the Eisenhower Matrix